-214 Old Testament History (3).
+220 Exploring the Old Testament (3).

-A historical survey of the Old Testament and some of its basic themes, with an emphasis on the character of the God who reveals Himself through the Bible.
-Since God has created humankind in His image for fellowship with Him, there is consistent reference to the terms of that relationship.
-God is presented as holy, loving, sovereign, while people are presented as responsible for loving God, loving their neighbor, and caring for all that God has created.
-Attention is given to the promises and demands God makes which are relevant in our relationship with Him today.
+This course is an exploration of the Old Testament and its central themes.
+God is the great king over all creation who has created humanity to have a relationship with him and to extend his reign throughout the entire earth.
+By entering into covenants, God makes promises to his people and calls them to be faithful to him.
+Since God has created humankind in his image for fellowship with him, there is consistent reference to the terms of that relationship.
+God is presented as holy, loving, and sovereign, while people are presented as responsible for loving

+God, loving their neighbor, and caring for all that God has created.
+Attention is given to the promises and demands God makes which are relevant in our relationship with him and others today.
+(Fall, Spring and Summer)

-215 New Testament History (3).
+221 Exploring the New Testament (3).

-This course is a historical survey of the New Testament and some of its basic themes, with an emphasis on Jesus Christ as God who became a human being.
+This course is an exploration of the New Testament and some of its basic themes, with an emphasis on Jesus Christ as God who became a human being.
 Since Jesus came to seek and to save the lost, attention is focused on the salvation He came to bring and how it is received.
 Since Jesus continues to be God, attention is given to His Lordship over history and human life.
 The implications of His Lordship for our lives today are examined.